 Effective January 1, 2012, the Company adopted an Employee Stock Ownership Plan (ESOP) covering all employees that meet certain age and service requirements.
 Plan assets are held and managed by the Company.
 Shares of the Company's common stock purchased by the Veritex Community Bank Employee Stock Ownership Plan (ESOP) are held in a suspense account until released for allocation to participants.
 Shares released are allocated to each eligible participant based on the participant's 401(k) contribution made during that year.
-Compensation expense is measured based upon the expected amount of the Company's discretionary contribution which is determined on an annual basis and is accrued ratably over the year.
+Compensation expense is measured based upon the expected amount of the Company's discretionary contribution that is determined on an annual basis and is accrued ratably over the year.
 Shares are committed to be released to settle the liability upon formal declaration of the contribution at the end of the year.
-The number of shares released to settle the liability is based upon fair value of the shares as of the end of the year and become outstanding shares for earnings per share computations.
+The number of shares released to settle the liability is based upon fair value of the shares and become outstanding shares for earnings per share computations.
 The cost of shares issued to the ESOP, but not yet committed to be released, is shown as a reduction of stockholders' equity.
 To the extent that the fair value of the ESOP shares differs from the cost of such shares, the difference is charged or credited to stockholders' equity as additional paid in capital.

 In January 2014, the ESOP borrowed \$500 from the Company and purchased 46,082 shares of the common stock of the Company.
 The ESOP debt is secured by shares of the Company.
 The loan will be repaid from contributions to the ESOP from the Company.
 As the debt is repaid, shares are released from collateral and allocated to employees' accounts.
 The shares pledged as collateral are reported as unearned ESOP shares in the condensed consolidated balance sheets.
+The Company issued 9,147 shares to the ESOP in June of 2015 to settle in full the 401(k) matching liability that was accrued prior to the origination of the \$500 loan to the ESOP in January 2014.

-Compensation expense attributed to the ESOP contributions recorded in the accompanying condensed consolidated statements of income for three months ended March 31, 2015 and 2014 was approximately \$45 and \$45, respectively.
+Compensation expense attributed to the ESOP contributions recorded in the accompanying condensed consolidated statements of income for both the six months ended June 30, 2015 and 2014 was approximately \$90.

-The following is a summary of ESOP shares as of March 31, 2015 and December 31, 2014.
+The following is a summary of ESOP shares as of June 30, 2015 and December 31, 2014.